DevonSmith/DevonSmith.github.io/cs460/hw1/index.md

 The assignment page can be found [here](http://www.wou.edu/~morses/classes/cs46x/assignments/HW1.html).

+The repository that contains this code can be found at [here](https://bitbucket.org/devonsmith7696/cs460-project-repository)

+The git location for this code is here: https://bitbucket.org/devonsmith7696/cs460-project-repository.git

 ### Step 1: Download Git, Create an account on Bitbucket or Git, and use Git to create your initial repository for the class.

 For this step I did not have to install Git.
 I have the Windows Subsystem for Linux installed on my PCs and used Git that was part of the Ubuntu system installed on that subsystem.